xelabs/benchyou/README.md

 benchyou is a benchmark tool for MySQL, similar Sysbench.

-In addition to real-time monitoring TPS, she also monitors vmstat/iostat via SSH tunnel(need to install sshpass).
+In addition to real-time monitoring TPS, she also monitors vmstat/iostat via SSH tunnel.

 benchyou supports two modes for benchmark: sysbench(defaults) and iibench(--bench-mode=iibench).